keifufu/WebNowPlaying/NativeAPIs.md

 Not supported yet

 ## Enabling/Disabling Native APIs
+_Note: these instructions are for 2.0.1 and newer.
+For 2.0.0 refer to [these instructions](https://github.com/keifufu/WebNowPlaying-Redux/blob/b3f56118dac87d83eb66dbb3fa92fe8a8e0b8283/NativeAPIs.md)._

-- Open the browser extensions settings panel and toggle "Use native APIs as fallback"
+Open the browser extension settings panel and toggle "Use native APIs".

 **OR** (if you don't use the browser extension and only want native players)
+- To **disable**: press WIN+R and paste `cmd /c "rmdir "%LocalAppData%/WebNowPlaying/disable_native_apis""`
-- Simply press WIN+R and paste `cmd /c "mkdir -p "%UserProfile%/WebNowPlaying/use_native_apis""`
+- To **enable**: press WIN+R and paste `cmd /c "mkdir -p "%LocalAppData%/WebNowPlaying/disable_native_apis""`